Adult-Gerontology Acute Care Nurse Practitioner Certification (AGACNP-BC®)

 |American Association of Nurse Practitioners student member||$290|

 Hold a current, active RN license in a state or territory of the United States or hold the professional, legally recognized equivalent in another country

 Master’s, Post-graduate certificate, or Doctor of Nursing Practice (DNP)

-Hold a master's, post-graduate certificate, or DNP from an adult-gerontology acute care nurse practitioner (AGACNP) program accredited by the Commission on Collegiate Nursing Education (CCNE) or the Accreditation Commission for Education in Nursing (ACEN), or the National League for Nursing (NLN) Commission for Nursing Education Accreditation (CNEA).
-A minimum of 500 faculty-supervised clinical hours must be included in the AGACNP program.
+- Hold an adult-gerontology acute care nurse practitioner (AGACNP) master's, post-graduate certificate, or DNP from an institution with a program accredited by the Commission on Collegiate Nursing Education (CCNE), or the Accreditation Commission for Education in Nursing (ACEN), or the National League for Nursing (NLN) Commission for Nursing Education Accreditation (CNEA)**.
+A minimum of 500 faculty-supervised clinical hours must be included in the AGACNP program

 - Advanced physiology/pathophysiology, including general principles that apply across the life span